Chapter 8 : Heading Towards A Breakdown

 “Bloody tosser,” Cormac muttered as he reached into the coat pocket, pulling forth his wand and tapping the bricks.
 They folded back until a passageway into Diagon Alley appeared.
 He held onto her hand tightly, but was careful not to hurt her, as they made their way down the dark street.

 After several minutes, the couple arrived at Elder’s Place and ascended to the second floor where Jamie lived.
 If she was being honest with herself, there was no way she would have been able to make it up to the second floor by herself.
-This would be the last time she drank that
+This would be the last time she drank that much wine.

 “Now where are they?”
 Jamie mumbled as she rummaged through her small hand bag, searching for her keys.
 She located them after a few more irritating moments and pulled them out, turning to face Cormac.
 “I had fun tonight.
 Thank you, again,” she smiled softly.